ChukwudiEkweani/Cyclistic_Bike_Share_Analysis/README.md

 Cyclistic Bike-Share.

-This repository consist of the python notebook for the analysis, and the slide presentation of the analysis.
+This repository consist of the python notebook for the analysis, and the slide presentation of the analysis in pptx format.
+But you can also view the skides via <a href = "https://docs.google.com/presentation/d/1rjwikUeFNoe0W4ln94iskeX9n3HqEItH_sb8kp1UoAM/edit?usp=sharing">this link</a> as well.

 ## Methodology
 + The series of tables were extracted and converted to csv files using python.